0xsj/0xsj/README.md

 - 🇰🇷 - Bilingual.
 - ☕️ - I prefer coldbrews regardless of weather.
-- 💿 - I worked in the music industry before I knew what github was.
+- 💿 - I worked in the music industry before tech.
-- 📝 - Pursued journalism many eons ago.
-I still love to write

 ## Currently working with: